Probabilistic neural operators for functional uncertainty quantification: Discussion

 In this work, we introduce PNO, a framework for learning probability distributions over the output function space of neural operators.
 Our approach combines neural operators with generative modeling utilizing strictly proper scoring rules.
 We provide a theoretical justification of the approach and analyze how scoring rules can be extended to separable Hilbert spaces.
 More specifically, we demonstrate how the energy score can be utilized to create a predictive distribution in the output function space of a neural operator.
 We present and examine different ways of generating a probability distribution using neural operators that are agnostic to the underlying architecture.
 Our framework enables more accurate uncertainty quantification while maintaining consistent performance in the respective mean prediction task.
 These advantages are especially noticeable when the underlying system is highly uncertain or chaotic.

 We evaluate our approach across several experiments, including stationary PDE solutions, dynamical systems, and weather forecasting.
 The experiments demonstrate that PNO is transferrable to different network architectures, as well as different domains.
 Furthermore, PNO performs well in spatio-temporal as well as autoregressive settings.
 Compared to the baseline methods, PNO shows the best performance across a variety of metrics, especially with regard to the fit between the predictive distribution and the observations.
-In addition, the predictions are better calibrated in terms of the coverage of corresponding $1-\alpha$ prediction intervals.
+Surprisingly, the mean prediction of the PNO is an improvement against the deterministic model, indicating that modeling the predictive distribution can remove bias in the mean prediction.
+Finally, the predictions are better calibrated in terms of the coverage of corresponding $1-\alpha$ prediction intervals.